-Section 16(a) of the Exchange Act requires the Company's directors, executive officers and holders of more than 10% of the Company's Common Stock to file with the SEC initial reports of ownership and reports of changes in beneficial ownership of Common Stock of the Company.
-Based solely on its review of copies of reports filed by individuals required to make filings ("Reporting Persons") pursuant to Section 16(a) of the Exchange Act or written representations from certain Reporting Persons, the Company believes that all such reports required to be filed under Section 16(a) of the Exchange Act for the 2001 fiscal year were timely filed.
-In 2000, Ms. Gallup and Mr. Hall and the Voting Trust were required to file a Form 4--Changes in Beneficial Ownership and a Form 5--Annual Statement of Changes in Beneficial Ownership to report a withdrawal of shares from the Voting Trust.
-These reports were not timely filed.
-The shares withdrawn from the Voting Trust are held by Ms. Gallup and Mr. Hall individually.
-The withdrawal from the Voting Trust did not result in any change to either Ms. Gallup's or Mr. Hall's respective pecuniary interests.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the Company's directors, executive officers and holders of more than 10% of the Company's Common Stock to file with the SEC initial reports of ownership and reports of changes in beneficial ownership of Common Stock of the Company.
+Based solely on its review of copies of reports filed by individuals required to make filings ("Reporting Persons") pursuant to Section 16(a) of the Exchange Act or written representations from certain Reporting Persons, the Company believes that all such reports required to be filed under Section 16(a) of the Exchange Act for 2002 were timely filed.